 Can Anesthesia Cause Brain Damage?

-There are several types of anesthesia, each with its own associated risks.
-While serious complications, such as brain injury, can occur, they are rare.
-Type and length of surgery, along with the patient’s age and overall health, also are also major factors affecting a patient’s risk of serious complications.
+Serious complications from general anesthesia, such as brain injury, are rare but can happen.
+Type and length of surgery, along with the patient’s age and overall health, are major factors affecting a patient’s risk for developing these issues.

-Older adults are more prone to complications from anesthesia, such as postoperative delirium and cognitive dysfunction.
+Older adults are more prone to postoperative cognitive disorders, such as delirium and cognitive dysfunction.
+These problems can linger for a while, but permanent brain damage is rare.
 Likewise, young children may be more vulnerable to lengthy and repeated anesthesia exposure.

 General Anesthesia Complications.